Camp Anderson (2) |

 Cape Mendocino Radar Station

 A WWII early warning anti-aircraft radar station (SCR-270), one of 65 stations built along the Pacific Coast.
-This was probably known as either Station B-72 or B-73.
+Also known as Station B-73, or also as False Cape Radar Station in some sources.
 It was no longer in operation after July 1944.
-Undetermined location, somewhere near the mouth of the Mattole River.
+Located off of Bear River Ridge Road between Capetown and Ferndale.

 Located near Carlotta.
-A temporary post on the Van Dusen River near Yeagher Creek.
+A temporary post on the Van Duzen River near Yeagher Creek.

 Camp at Yeagher Creek Crossing